 - 1. HAHE's strategy - 2.
-The National Strategy for Higher Education, as adopted by the Ministry of Education and Religious Affairs - 3.
+The National Strategy for Higher Education, as adopted by the Ministry of Education, Religious Affairs & Sports - 3.
 The conclusions of the thematic analysis of the IQAS and study programmes accreditation reports - 4.
 HAHE's annual reports - 5.
 Principles, theory and standards of Total Quality Management (TQM) - 6.
-Pertinent standards and guidelines of European quality assurance bodies and agencies (ENQA, EUA, EQAF, etc.) - 7.
+Pertinent standards and guidelines by European QA bodies and agencies (ENQA, EUA, EQAF, etc.) - 7.
 Views of external stakeholders